-5 Responses to “Even I Can Be a Mean Editor”
+5 thoughts on “Even I Can Be a Mean Editor

 I’ve met a lot of fledgling writers and quite a few professional authors and the good ones not only *know* how to self-edit well, but also know the value of editors and beta-readers and are able to hold their egos in leash long enough to process constructive criticism and figure it’s worth in a thoughtful manner to improve the end product.